A Chinese pastor is released after 7 years in prison, only to find himself unable to get an ID | Law-Order

 Cao said he has been to the police station many times since his release, and had even hired a lawyer.
 So far, he said police had not given him a satisfactory answer as to why his records no longer exist.

 A police officer at the Dingwangtai police station in Changsha, where Cao's hukou registration is supposed to be, said he did not know how to address Cao's claims.
-"Even if he went to prison, he should still have a hukou," he told The Associated Press.
-The officer refused to give his name because he wasn't authorized to talk to media.
+"Even if he went to prison, he should still have a hukou," he told the AP.
+The officer refused to give his name because he wasn't authorised to talk to media.

 Cao's two adults sons were able to visit him this month, spending two weeks with their father.
 Cao said he wants to join them and his wife in the US, though it's unclear how he can do that.